proud609/Bastet/README.md

 1. import `slippage_minAmount.json` to your n8n service.

-2. provide the openAI credential for the workflow `COT` you create.
+2. provide the openAI credential for the workflow `slippage_minAmount` you just create.

 3. make the workflow active